Avinash7007/Customer_Churn_Analysis/README.md

-# 📊 Bank Customer Churn Analysis
+# 📊 Customer Churn Analysis

 A comprehensive Power BI dashboard that analyzes customer churn behavior in the banking sector.
 This project helps stakeholders understand patterns leading to customer attrition and provides insights for improving retention strategies.